 We Fight for Fair Compensation for Black Ice Accident Victims in Michigan.

+Several black ice slip and fall accident cases in Michigan are settled before the trial.
+Unfortunately, insurance companies will go to great lengths to have the case dismissed or pay the smallest amount possible.
+This is why it’s highly recommended to hire a Michigan slip and fall lawyer as soon as the injury occurs.
+Property owners will give a lot of reasons to downplay the case or get the case dismissed immediately.
 Our team at The Clark Law Office understands that time is of the essence in this type of case.
 We move quickly to gather evidence, hire professionals, and do everything necessary to ensure success.
 Schedule a free case review or free consultation to know how we can help.
+Learn about other dangerous conditions and places where falls often occur in our location-based slip and fall guide.

 5/5 - (3 votes)